 Step 1 – Navigate to section Connections.
 Create a new MongoDB connection by clicking the Create New Connection button.
 The New connection modal form opens.
-From the list of available platforms: MongoDB, PostgreSQL, MariaDB, and MySQL pick MongoDB.
 Specify Connection name and URL.

 Define Authentication.
 In the Settings choose how you wish to load the schema.
 There are two options: load the schema from Data or from the Validator.
 If you pick Data as the preferred option, you will be able to set the data limit and select how to load references.

 Step 2 – When your MongoDB Atlas connection is configured, click the Connect and reverse engineer existing database link at bottom.
 The schema of your existing MongoDB database will be loaded or inferred.

 Step 3 – Review the generated ER diagram.
 It can look similar to this.

 Feel free to re-arrange objects in your diagram, see recognized data types, set items as nullable and add notes and descriptions to your diagram.
 For each of the fields in MongoDB collections, you can also define specific properties, as well as sample data that can be displayed on the ER diagram.

 As you can see on the screenshot above, script for your schema validation can be generated easily.
 All you need to do is to click the Script icon on the toolbar and review the generated MongoDB schema validation script.

 You may wonder what the key benefit of such visualization is.
 Let’s see what we can find in MongoDB Atlas: